mabadinakach/Recipea-Web/README.md

+Purpose:
+  The purpose of the app is to allow users to input/select recipe ingridients and have generated recipes developed as a result.

+Developers:
+ Jennalyn Kibiling, Marcos Abadi, JConr B. Riddell, Lily Moon

+Tools used: Flask, Bootstrap,  Prep-developed Template.

+Project Foundings:
+  This developed project was developed as a passion project, founded on the idea of needing to improve the simple idea of finding a good recipe to make.
+Users are given either a selected recipe based on their chosen ingredents or have a random one developed.
+This app gives the user a new spiced up ability to not only create recipes, but also the oppurtunity to be introduced into new recipes.

 # [Start Bootstrap - Stylish Portfolio](https://startbootstrap.com/theme/stylish-portfolio/)

 [Stylish Portfolio](https://startbootstrap.com/theme/stylish-portfolio/) is a responsive, one page portfolio theme for [Bootstrap](https://getbootstrap.com/) created by [Start Bootstrap](https://startbootstrap.com/).
 The theme features multiple content sections with an off canvas navigation menu.